katboi01/UmaViewer/README.md

 # UmaViewer
 Asset Viewer for Uma Musume
+add FacialTarget and Physics Support

-Running the project requires unity 2020.3.28f1 or similar and "JSON .NET For Unity" (free on asset store).
+Running the project requires unity 2020.3.37f1c1 or similar and "JSON .NET For Unity" , "Danamic Bone".